-We offer three standard options to Key Stage 2 groups.
+We offer four standard options to Key Stage 2 groups.
 The pattern for each visit is a 30 minute power point presentation followed by a one hour tour.

 This option includes a Power Point introduction to the Cathedral, followed by a guided tour.
 The power point presentation covers a typical day in the life of the Cathedral, and includes music by the choir, and a look behind the scenes of a working cathedral.

 The tour includes a look at stained glass, features of the building, the bishop's throne (including dressing up as a bishop!), and the story of St. Frideswide (patron saint of Oxford).